fbe555-uni/ITAPK/ex1/array_template/README.md

 allow arrays of different length, since the length of the array is part of the type through the parameterization.
 Even though it would be possible to create a new internal array, and return the right length through size, the MyArray object would still be typed MyArray<T,s> with the original length.

+## Exercise 2 - Partial specialization

+## Exercise 3 - Accumulation

+### 3.1 - Accumulation template functions
+#### General considerations:
+* In the given implementation our accumulation function is parameterized with the type U, which it expects to implement the typedef value_type.
+The value_type typedef is implemented in all std containers to allow templated utility func- tions to extract the type of the elements when parameterized by a container type.
+For example if one where to make the call "myAccumulation< MyArray<int, 20> >(myArray)" then the U::value_type would be an int.

+* The line "typename U::value_type m = typename U::value_type();" creates a new U::value_type variable on the stack called m.
+In the given implementation this is the variable used to accumulate all the container objects by using the += operator

+* The type held in value_type needs to correspond to the type pointertype returned by begin, end and operator[], and in this specific function we expect the type to work with operator+=

+#### MyArray support and functionality verification:
+In order to make this work with the MyArray class, the typedef is added to the class.
+The given myAccumulation implemen- tation is added to the main.cpp file at the end, and used on both a MyArray and a std::vector object.
+This can all be found in the main.cpp.